bup/bup/Documentation/bup-init.1.md

 global `-d` argument (see `bup`(1)), the value of `BUP_DIR` in the environment if set, or `~/.bup`.

+See `bup-config(5)` for configuration options that you may want to set.
+Some, like `bup.split.files` and `bup.split.trees` should normally be set (when desired) before adding data to the repository.

 # OPTIONS

 -r, \--remote=[*user*@]*host*:[*path*], \--remote=URL